RootlessAgrarian/mappingguide/docs/fundamentals/1_setup.md

 Go to your executable folder -- ```C:\Program Files (x86)\Steam\steamapps\common\Euro Truck Simulator 2``` by default -- and then create a folder called ```base```, then another folder inside this one called ```map```.

-That's it! you're ready to start mapping.
+That's it! you're almost ready to start mapping.

+## 3. Get rid of all mods other than those absolutely necessary for your mapping project

+The map editor is not kindly disposed towards a stack of contrib mods.
+Best practise is to remove all mod files from your mod dir, other than things (like new models and buildings) that you really need for your map.

 ### A Note on loading saved maps